-- Option 1 Do nothing i.e. no legislative changes. - Option 2 Introduce an Amending Order to remove the requirement to deposit a hard copy of the DNS planning application to both the Welsh Ministers and LPA, where an application is made electronically.
+• Option 1 - Do nothing i.e. no legislative changes.

+• Option 2 - Extend the period during which the requirement to deposit a hard copy of the DNS planning application to both the Welsh Ministers and LPA is disapplied, where an application is made electronically.